Telemetry to support NSW Non-Urban Water Metering Framework

 The department held technical workshops with telemetry and data logger manufacturers in April 2019, and encouraged these manufacturers to develop field solutions that can be tested for compatibility with the DAS.
 Full details are available in the Non-urban Water Metering Workshop Summary.

 Eagle.io and the department have been working with these vendors to explore aspects of their field solutions.

-We are engaging an independent technical expert to engage with manufacturers, assess their proposed field solutions for compatibility with the DAS and advise on opportunities to progress these field solutions.
+We recently engaged an independent technical expert, Isle Utilities, to engage with manufacturers, assess their proposed field solutions for compatibility with the DAS and advise on opportunities to progress these field solutions.
 If you wish to nominate a solution for the list of ‘compatible devices’ or provide additional information regarding an existing nomination, contact firstname.lastname@example.org

 Third party telemetry services

 It is important that the DAS has sufficient integrity to support compliance, enforcement, and water billing functions.
 It is also important that the DAS is secure to protect water users from unauthorised access or tampering of metering data for commercial or malicious purposes.